What Gadgets Can You Charge With a Powermat Wireless Charger?

 Apple iPhone 3GS:

-A devoted receiver is close to release for the iPhone 3GS.
+A devoted receiver for the iPhone 3GS is close to release.
 In the interim, use the special PowerCube Apple tip (covered) or receiver dock (bought one after another).

 Apple iPhone (other fashions):

 Use the unique PowerCube Apple tip (protected) or receiver dock (bought one after another).
-RIM BlackBerry Bold, Curve 8300, Curve 8900, and Pearl: There is devoted aid for those Blackberry models; it calls for the precise of a special PowerMat well-matched battery door (purchased separately).
+RIM BlackBerry Bold, Curve 8300, Curve 8900, and Pearl: There is devoted aid for those Blackberry models; it calls for a special PowerMat well-matched battery door (purchased separately).

 RIM BlackBerry Tour:

-A committed receiver is close to launching for the BlackBerry Tour, in the period in-between use micro-USB tip (blanketed).
+A committed receiver is close to launching the BlackBerry Tour in the period between using micro-USB tip (blanketed).
 RIM BlackBerry (different fashions, including Storm): Use mini-USB or micro-USB suggestions as required (included).

 LG: Use LG 1 or micro-USB tips (protected).